spectrum-health-systems/myavatool-web-service/doc/man/manual-introduction.md

 ## MAWS FEATURES
 * Several built-in tools and utilities for use with myAvatar™
 * Does not require Java to be installed
-* A solid foundation to build additional custom tools and utilities
+* A solid foundation to build additional myAvatar™ custom tools and utilities

 ## MAWS REQUIREMENTS
-* A location to host MAWS that is available to your my myAvatar™ environments via HTTPS
+* A location to host MAWS that is available to your myAvatar™ environments via HTTPS.

 # USING MAWS IN YOUR ENVIRONMENT
 This manual will walk you through the requirements of using MAWS in your environments, which include:
-* [Hosting MAWS]() on a web server that you myAvatar™ environments have access to
+* [Hosting MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-hosting-maws.md) on a web server that you myAvatar™ environments have access to
-* [Importing MAWS]() into your myAvatar™ environments
+* [Importing MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-importing-maws.md) into your myAvatar™ environments
-* How to [use MAWS]() in your myAvatar™ environments.
+* [Using MAWS](https://github.com/spectrum-health-systems/MyAvatoolWebService/blob/main/doc/man/manual-using-maws.md) in your myAvatar™ environments.